angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
-* April 2015: Our work *A Multitask Objective to Inject Lexical Contrast into Distributional Semantics* with Nghia and Marco will appear at ACL 2015 (Short)!
+* June 2015: Our work *A Multitask Objective to Inject Lexical Contrast into Distributional Semantics* with Nghia and Marco will appear at ACL 2015 (Short)!

 * April 2015: <a href="http://angelikilazaridou.github.io/publications/">Two long papers</a> to appear at ACL 2015!